-- 16.1 If a child is under 16 (under 18 if they are disabled) and they go to live with someone who's not a close relative or legal guardian for 28 days or more, it counts as 'private fostering'.
+16.1 If a child is under 16 (under 18 if they are disabled) and they go to live with someone who's not a close relative or legal guardian for 28 days or more, this is considered to be a private fostering arrangement 'private fostering'.
 The adults concerned must notify Children's Services, who will visit to ensure that the care arrangements are suitable for the child and whether the child needs any additional support.
-For advice, information and how to find out about possible support, call: 0151 934 3596/2533. - 16.2 Foster parents should follow the same processes as other parents and will need to consider carefully whether EHE is in the best interests of the child they are caring for, especially if it is unclear how long the arrangement will last for.
+For advice, information and how to find out about possible support, call: 0151 934 3596/2533.

+16.2 Private Foster parents should follow the same processes as other parents and will need to consider carefully whether EHE is in the best interests of the child they are caring for, especially if it is unclear how long the arrangement will last for.